 What is your service doing to address and advance equality?

-The service is committed to equality, diversity and inclusion and whilst its community development coordinators are taking a lead on this work, this is a responsibility for all staff.
-Community development coordinators review the access and support needs for a number of groups, including Somali community, LGBT+, Chinese, South Asian, and Disability with future focus areas of Gypsy, Roma, Traveller (GRT), Asylum Seekers and those with sensory impairments.
-The service regularly attends the EDI Steering Groups for both Bristol Mental Health and Devon Partnership NHS Trust.
+The service is committed to equality, diversity and inclusion through its community development coordinators who lead this work, but is a responsibility for all staff.
+Our community development coordinators review the access and support needs for a number of groups, including Somali community, LGBT+, Chinese, South Asian, and Disability with future focus areas of Gypsy, Roma, Traveller (GRT), Asylum Seekers and those with sensory impairments.
+The service regularly attends the EDI Steering Groups for both Bristol Mental health and Devon Partnership NHS Trust.
 The service also holds its own EDI Steering Group every 6 weeks, which is attended by its Equality Lead and the EDI Champions across the service.
-This has included: • Development of training days and resources for staff • Piloting Accessible Information Standards compliance for the trust • Working alongside Bristol Mental Health colleagues to develop Trans training/toolkit • Developing EDI policies • Survey of needs for specific communities, i.e. Somali community • Ensuring the service website upgraded to include translation/text to audio As previously mentioned, the service has produced short films to tackle the stigma of dementia in Bristol’s diverse communities.
-These films were produced in six different languages and include medical professionals, community leaders and those affected by dementia in each community discussing issues including prevention, diagnosis, treatment and support.
+This has included: • Development of training days and resources for staff • Piloting Accessible Information Standards compliance for the trust • Working alongside Bristol Mental Health colleagues to develop a trans training/toolkit for practitioners • Supporting the development of EDI policies, including Zero Tolerance, Accessible Information and supporting Trans & Non-Binary staff/service users • Survey of needs for specific communities, i.e. Somali community • Ensuring the service website upgraded to include translation/text to audio • Presence at a range of community events including Bristol Pride and the Islamic Cultural Fayre The service has produced short films to tackle the stigma of dementia in Bristol’s diverse communities.
+These films were produced in six different languages and includes medical professionals, community leaders and those affected by dementia in each community discussing issues including prevention, diagnosis, treatment and support.
 These can be viewed at our website: www.bristoldementiawellbeing.org

 How do you meet the needs of people using the service and how could you improve on this?

-The service was commissioned in response to what people in Bristol were asking for, and through coproduction it continues to develop the service in full partnership.
+The service was commissioned in response to what people in Bristol were asking for, and through coproduction we continue to develop the service in full partnership.
 As previously stated, part of the service’s success is the relationships practitioners and navigators are able to develop with service users, carers and families.
-Where required, practitioners are involved (step-up) for short-term interventions whether this is an Occupational Therapy assessment of the home environment, a review of medication, or advice on managing risk.
+Where required, practitioners are involved (step-up) for short-term interventions whether this is an assessment of the home environment, a review of medication, or advice on managing risk.
 After the intervention is complete, the individual is passed back to their navigator (step-down) for ongoing support.
-It is a reflective service and continue to review what works and what we could do better.
-The service is currently reviewing pathways for talking therapies, and the care home liaison model, so that it can continue to be responsive to local needs.
+We are a reflective service and continue to review what works and what we could do better.
+We have recently reviewed our care home liaison model and have developed a toolkit to support consistency of practice.

 What support do you offer families and carers? (where family/carers are not the service users)

-For people with dementia, one of the most important aspects is their support network and the service recognises the vital importance of carers in maintaining someone’s independence and wellbeing.
-Two of the service’s navigators provide dedicated carer support, focusing on practical and emotional support.
+For people with dementia, one of the most important aspects is their support network and we recognise the vital importance of carers in maintaining someone’s independence and wellbeing.
+We have dementia navigators who provide dedicated carer support, focusing on practical and emotional support.
+We have streamlined the process for carers to receive support plans/carer breaks by working closely with the Council’s Integrated Carers Team and offering a single assessment.
+128 Trusted Assessments were completed for carers in 2017/18 resulting in 104 support plans to the value of £27,750.
 Wellbeing plans and information/signposting is shared with carers, and navigators support carers to access groups, where they can meet other carers and reduce the isolation that often comes with the caring role.
-As above, the service streamlined the process for carers to receive support plans/carer breaks by working closely with the Council’s Integrated Carers Team and offering a single assessment.
-128 Trust Assessments were completed for carers in 2017/18 resulting in 104 support plans to the value of £27,750.

 Size of population and localities covered: